How to Organize Data Labeling for Machine Learning: Approaches and Tools

 If you don’t want to create your own task interface, provide outsource specialists with a labeling tool you prefer.
 We’ll tell more about that in the tool section.

 You are also responsible for writing detailed and clear instructions to make it easy for outsourced workers to understand them and make annotations correctly.
-Besides that, you’ll need extra time to submit and check completed tasks.
+Besides that, you’ll need extra time to submit and check the completed tasks.

 Outsourcing to companies

 Instead of hiring temporary employees or relying on a crowd, you can contact outsourcing companies specializing in training data preparation.
-These organizations position themselves as alternative to crowdsourcing platforms.
+These organizations position themselves as an alternative to crowdsourcing platforms.
 Companies emphasize that their professional staff will deliver high-quality training data.
 That way a client’s teams can concentrate on more advanced tasks.
 So, partnership with outsourcing companies feels like having an external team for a period of time.

 Outsourcing companies, such as CloudFactory, Mighty AI, LQA, and DataPure, mostly label datasets for training computer vision models.
 CrowdFlower and CapeStart also conduct sentiment analysis.
 The former allows for analyzing not only text but also image and video files.
 In addition, CrowdFlower clients have an option to request a more complex method of sentiment analysis.
 Users can ask leading questions to find out why people reacted to a product or service in a certain way.